-Skookum Films is a creative video agency founded by filmmakers from Denmark, Portugal and the United States.
+Skookum Films is a creative video agency founded by a group of artists from Denmark, Portugal and the United States.

-Our films have been shown in more than 200 festivals from all over the world, our videos have been seen by well over 5 million viewers online and projects for big brands such as Google, William Hill or Pandora have granted us five-star ratings on Facebook, Yelp and Google Reviews!
-Thanks to our customers, we can now say we are the number one production company in Lisbon on every online platform!
+Our films have been shown in more than 200 festivals from all over the world, our videos have been seen by well over 5 million viewers online and projects for brands such as Google, William Hill or Pandora have granted us five-star ratings on Facebook, Yelp and Google Reviews.
+Thanks to our customers, we can now say we are the number one production company in Lisbon on every online platform.